 Email marketing is proven as the most effective digital marketing channel to drive sales revenue.
-Per McKinsey & Co., email is about 40 times more effective than Facebook and Twitter in the acquisition of new customers – but are you doing enough in your email marketing to drive sales?
-Many businesses use email marketing to simply send newsletters or promotional emails.
-By doing so, businesses are missing out on the opportunity to deliver content and offers that are personalized to each customer’s individual interests and needs.
+Per McKinsey & Co., email is about 40 times more effective than Facebook and Twitter in acquiring new customers – but are you doing enough in your email marketing to drive sales?
+Many businesses use email marketing to send newsletters or promotional emails simply.
+By doing so, businesses miss out on the opportunity to deliver content and offers personalized to each customer’s individual interests and needs.

 Take a look at three ways to boost your bottom line through effective email marketing strategies.